tatianamac/tm11ty/src/posts/friends.md

 bgColor: white
 navClass: bg-white
 colorMode: dark
 summary: This week changed my life.
 I left this week without more than 1-2 hours of sleep a night, a voided career future, and far fewer friends.
 I feel tired in an existential way.
 It's like someone forgot to plug in my soul for three weeks, but I'm still forced to exist.
-I don't know how I'm going to deliver two more conference talks this week, but I know I will.
-Because if I got one thing out of this week, it's a strong sense of trust in self—that what doesn't kill me (makes me stronger).
 ---
 This week changed my life.
 I left this week without more than 1-2 hours of sleep a night, a voided career future, and far fewer friends.
 I feel tired in an existential way.
 It's like someone forgot to plug in my soul for three weeks, but I'm still forced to exist.
 I don't know how I'm going to deliver two more conference talks this week, but I know I will.
 Because if I got one thing out of this week, it's a strong sense of trust in self—that what doesn't kill me (makes me stronger).